PACE financing

-PACE programs help home and business owners pay for the upfront costs of green initiatives, such as solar panels, which the property owner then pays back by increasing property taxes by a set rate for an agreed-upon term ranging from 5–25 years.
-This allows property owners to begin saving on energy costs while they are paying for their solar panels.
+PACE programs help cities reach climate goals and property owners pay for the upfront costs of green initiatives, such as solar panels, which the property owner then pays back through a special non-ad valorem assessment on the property.
+This special assessment is set in such a way that the loan is fully repaid with interest in a fully amortizing fashion over the 5-35 year term, similar to the way most fixed-rate mortgage contracts are structured in the U.S. This allows property owners to begin saving on energy costs while they are paying for their solar panels.
 This usually means that property owners have net gains even with increased property tax.

 History

 Voluntary assessments for repaying municipal bonds have been attached to property taxes since the early 1800s to fund projects for public good, such as sidewalks, fire stations, and street lighting.
 PACE uses the same concept, but for projects that benefit the private sector, or individual building owners.
 PACE was originally known as a "Special Energy Financing District" or "on-tax bill solar and efficiency financing."
 The concept was first conceived and proposed in the Monterey Bay Regional Energy Plan in 2005 but followed voter approval of a similar solar bonds program approved by San Francisco voters in 2001.
 The concept was designed to overcome one of the most significant barriers to solar and costly energy efficiency retrofits: up-front costs.
 A homeowner could spend tens of thousands of dollars on a solar photovoltaic system, upgrading windows to be more energy efficient or adding insulation throughout the home, yet all of these investments would not likely be recovered when the home was sold.
 PACE enables the homeowner to "mortgage" these improvements and pay only for the benefits they derive while they own the home.